0xAmir/NanoPot/README.md

 # NanoPot
-A tiny honeypot script written in python
+An ultra tiny honeypot script written in python.